szepeviktor/very-clean-code/README.md

 - Abstraction: strive to make deeper layers do the work, write less project-specific code.
 - Be explicit!
 Implicit things need more brain work thus are error prone.
+- > There are only two hard things in Computer Science: cache invalidation and naming things.

+    — Phil Karlton

+    Gain knowledge in _things_, so you can name them.

 ## Support my thinking